fuzziqersoftware/gctools/README.md

 ## Building

-- Install OpenAL if you don't have it already.
+- Install CMake and OpenAL if you don't have them already.
 - Build and install phosg (https://github.com/fuzziqersoftware/phosg) and phosg-audio (https://github.com/fuzziqersoftware/phosg-audio).
 - Install libsamplerate (http://www.mega-nerd.com/SRC/).
-- Run `make` in the root directory of gctools.
+- Run `cmake . && make` in the root directory of gctools.
 Executables will be generated for each tool.
 These tools all build and run on macOS and Ubuntu, but are untested on other platforms.

 ## The tools